rust-lang-de/rustbook-de/src/ch19-01-unsafe-rust.md

   |
   = note: consult the function's documentation for information on how to avoid undefined behavior

-error: aborting due to previous error

 For more information about this error, try `rustc --explain E0133`.
-error: could not compile `unsafe-example`
+error: could not compile `unsafe-example` due to previous error

-To learn more, run the command again with --verbose.
 ```

 Indem wir den `unsafe`-Block um unseren Aufruf von `dangerous` legen,